 It can be hard finding time to make a delicious meal for your family every night.
 One way you can do this is by using a slow cooker.
 A chicken stew or a chili mince is great… but you could do with a bit of variety, right?
 What if you could come home to a tender roast and potato dinner?

 Can you dry cook in a slow cooker?
 Even though a slow cooker is designed to cook with liquid, you can dry cook some foods in a slow cooker.
-You want to select foods that will release enough liquid so that food doesn’t burn or stick to the bottom of the cooker.
+You just need to select foods that will release enough liquid so the food doesn’t burn or stick to the bottom of the cooker.

 Get ready to find learn more about the how’s and why’s of slow cooking, plus a helping of recipes to get you started.

 Does a slow cooker need water in the base…always?

 Most foods need some liquid in a slow cooker for the same reasons they need liquid when they are being cooked in a frying pan or put in a pot in the oven—to keep them from burning, sticking to the pan, or drying out.